Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Numerical Experiments

 We also introduce the root mean square error ($RMSE$) on a specific region

 where $N_{br}$ is the number of mesh points in the region we are interested in.
-The rate of convergence (RC) is calculated using double mesh principle
+The rate of convergence (RC) is calculated using the double mesh principle

-where $\|.\|$ is the mesh norm, $u^{N,M}$ and $\hat{u}^{N,M}$ are respectively the exact solution and the numerical solution, computed at the mesh with $N$ and $M$ subintervals in directions $x$ and $y$ respectively.
+where $\|\cdot\|$ is the mesh norm, $u^{N,M}$ and $\hat{u}^{N,M}$ are respectively the exact solution and the numerical solution, computed at the mesh with $N$ and $M$ subintervals in directions $x$ and $y$ respectively.

-In Table \ref{t1} are presented results, regarding the spatial convergence, for an exact solution $u=x\exp(-yt)$ with $K=4096$.
-We choose this function because it's features are similar to the analytic solution for $\rho=0$, given in \cite{HW}.
-Let us note that when using an exact solution to test the numerical method a right-hand side arises.
-The following parameters are used: $X=Y=T=1$, $\xi=1$ and $\zeta=0.01$.
-The choice of the other parameters $\rho$, $r$ and $\mu$ differ as it is noted in the table.
-As expected, the results confirm that our difference scheme is first order convergent w.r.t. the space variables on a quasi-uniform mesh.
+Table \ref{t1} presents numerical experiments for the exact solution $u=x\exp(-yt)$ with $K=4096$.
+The choice of this function is motivated by the analytic solution for $\rho=0$, given in \cite{HW}.
+Let us note that when using an exact solution to test the numerical method a r.h.s. arises.
+The following domain-defining parameters are used: $X=Y=T=1, \; \xi=1$ and $\zeta=0.01$ while the other parameters are selected as $\rho=0.5, \; r=\mu=0$.
+The results show that the splitting scheme (SplittingFVM) is first-order in space on uniform grid.

+Comparison of the SplittingFVM with the two-dimensional finite volume method (2DFVM), constructed in \cite{SWHH1}, is also given in Table \ref{t1}.
+The CPU times are normalized as the time of the splitting scheme on the grid $8 \times 8 \times 4096$ stands for the measure.
+We observe solid advantage of the splitting method in terms of computational efficiency.
+The number of the arithmetic operations for computing the numerical solution on the new time level for the SplittingFVM and 2DFVM can be investigated by similar considerations as given in \cite{Sam}.

-We compare the exact solution $u(x,y,t)=x\exp(-yt)$ with the numerical solution, generated by our numerical method when applied to \eqref{HWPDE}, in Figures \ref{exactsol} and \ref{exactnumsol}.
+The exact solution $u(x,y,t)=x\exp(-yt)$ and the corresponding numerical solution, generated by the presented method, are depicted in Figures \ref{exactsol} and \ref{exactnumsol}.

 Table \ref{t2} shows the temporal convergence of the numerical solution to the chosen exact solution, $u=x\exp(-yt)$, of \eqref{HWPDE}.
 We use the same parameters as in Table \ref{t1}: $X=Y=T=1$, $\xi=1$ and $\zeta=0.01$.
 However, the size of the spatial mesh is now fixed to $512 \times 512$ as the time step varies.
-The obtained results show that our numerical method profits from the boundary corrections \eqref{BCorr1}, \eqref{BCorr2} since it is able to sustain the first order of temporal convergence.
+The obtained results show that our numerical method profits from the boundary corrections since it is able to sustain the first order of temporal convergence.